Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Companies setting up operations in Spain should seek specialist assistance to ensure that their relationships with employees are legally compliant.

 What do you consider unique to those doing business in your country?

 Employers and employees are free to negotiate employment terms and conditions but must respect the minimum standards set out in Spanish and regional law, including standards established in any applicable collective bargaining agreements.

 Is there any general advice you would give in the employment area?

 The Spanish courts tend to be pro-employee as they usually view the employee as the weaker party.
-If in doubt, the judge will most likely rule in favour of the employee.
+If in doubt, the judge will likely rule in favour of the employee.

 Emerging issues/hot topics/proposals for reform

 Are there any noteworthy proposals for reform in your jurisdiction?